Finding a job in a new city

 If you’re moving solely for the purpose of employment, it’s worth doing your homework on where you should go.
 So, what’s the best city in New Zealand for jobs and opportunities?

 Well, it’s not as simple as that.
-It should come as no surprise that certain regions are better for certain sectors – we can guarantee that you’ll find more software developer roles in Wellington than you will in Te Anau, for example.
+It should come as no surprise that certain regions are better for certain sectors – we can guarantee that you’ll find more software developer roles in Wellington than you will in Te Anau, for example, but perhaps there will be fewer openings for walking tour guides.
 So when you’re researching which city to move to in order to give you the best chance of landing a role in your sector, you need to take this into account.

 Top tip: if you’re not sure how to start this research process, one way is by searching the job you’re looking for on Trade Me Jobs, and then looking at the number of listings that come up for each region (or district).